-Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will earn certifications to improve their expertise.
-When you see a service company in Hodgenville offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.
+Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will seek out certifications to improve their expertise.
+When you find a service company in Hodgenville offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help lower costs and speed up services: Professionals who spend the time and resources required for these certifications often take up less time and fewer resources when servicing your equipment.
-Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.
+Can help reduce costs and speed up services: Professionals who devote the time and resources needed for these certifications often require less time and fewer resources when servicing your equipment.
+Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.

-If you’re looking for certified HVAC services in Hodgenville, consider requesting an appointment with Phelps Heating & Cooling.
+If you’re looking for certified HVAC services in Hodgenville, consider requesting an appointment with Phelps Heating & Cooling, Inc..
 Get in touch by giving us a call at 270-358-3167 today.